bbartling/BAC0-GUI/README.md

 $ python3 aioapp.py
 ```

-# Args Note when starting the Python app
+# Args Note when starting the web app for network port and HTTP basic authentication.

+`-port` is an optional arguments for command prompt when starting the Python app.
+The default port is 5000 is not port is specified.

-`-ip` and `-port` are optional arguments for command prompt when starting the Python app.
-The default port is 5000.
-The default web IP is 0.0.0.0.
-You can specify localhost which will lockout the web app api from external HTTP requests from outside the PC.
-If running on a rasp pi or seperate device from the Node Red instance just use default or no args for specifying the web app IP address.
+`-auth_user` and `-auth_pass` are optional arguments for command prompt when starting the Python app for HTTP basic authentication.
+The default username is `admin` and default password is `bacnet`.

 ```
-# example to run the web app on local host on port 8080
+# example to run the web app on port `8080` with `hulk` for username and `smash` for the HTTP basic authentication.

-$ python3 aioapp.py -ip localhost -port 8080
+$ python3 aioapp.py -port 8080 -auth_user hulk -auth_pass -smash

+# See the flask_version of this repo for an older version of this app that uses no authentication if that is desired.

 ```